aharonium/opensiddur.org/posts/HTML/tkhine-candlelighting-night-shavuot_(aharon.varady_2016-06-09).md

 This tekhinah (supplication) upon candlelighting for Shavuot in Hebrew and Yiddish appears in the <em>Maḥzor for Shavuot Rav Peninim</em> (Vilna 1911) although we are uncertain whether it first appeared here.
 Please help to provide a complete attribution.
 We are grateful to Rivka Zakutinsky for including it in her collection of Tekhinot: <em>Tekhinas, A voice From the Heart</em> (Aura 1992).

 The girsah that Morah Zakutinsky used is different than the one which found in the Rav Peninim.
 There are a couple of extra stanzas in Rav Peninim absent in Zakutinsky's girsah, and a handful of stanzas in her girsah that are absent in Rav Peninim.
 The transcription above includes all stanzas found in both versions.
-For this year's Shavuot (2018/5778), we have translated all but two of them.
-If you wish, please submit your translation to complete it!
+We are grateful to Jonah S. Boyarin's help in reviewing and translating the remaining text.

 I have faithfully transcribed the Yiddish according to the orthography in Zakutinsky although I have modified the layout to its appearance in the <em>Maḥzor for Shavuot Rav Peninim</em>. <strong>shgiyot mi yavin, ministarot nakeni.</strong> --Aharon N. Varady